smartDIYs/Manual/EN/Etcher_Laser/manual/maintenance.md

 Use a camera lens cleaner to clean the camera attached to the door. * Never touch the lens with your hand.
 <img src="./images/maintenace_8.jpg">

-If the camera marker is shaved, attach a spare sticker over the mark. * Please stick so that the sticker does not bend.
+If the camera marker is torn or damaged, attach a spare sticker over the mark. * Please attach it so the sticker is flat and not bend or curled.
 <img src="./images/maintenace_9.jpg">

 <img src="./images/maintenace_10.jpg">